jicahoo/alertmanager/jichao_code_notes.md

     * FanoutStage will run Stages concurrently.
 * How Dedup stage take effect?
   * TODO
+  * In SetNotificationStage, it will call nflog.Log to rember that the notification was sent
+  * In DedupStage.Exec, beow logic will be called.
+If found entry in nflog, it will return empty alerts, which means
+    * next stage (Retry/Setnoficitaion) won't continue.
+(I guess)
+    * 	entries, err := n.nflog.Query(nflog.QGroupKey(gkey), nflog.QReceiver(n.recv))
+  * In MuteStage.Exec, similary, the Exec will fiter out the alerts which is in mute state.
+Only return the unmuted alerts.

+* How peer recieve the pushpush or gossip message?
+  *
 * Which logic will use pushpull-interval?
   * main.go: cluster.Create(pushPullInterval)
   * memberlist will use memberlist.config.delegate.LocalState to get the data to do full state sync using TCP